AdobeDocs/experience-manager-64.de-DE/help/sites-developing/json-exporter.md

 ---
-title: 'JSON-Exporter für Content Services '
+title: JSON-Exporter für Content Services
-seo-title: 'JSON-Exporter für Content Services '
+seo-title: JSON Exporter for Content Services
 description: 'Mit den AEM Content Services können die Beschreibung und Bereitstellung von Inhalten in/über AEM über einen Fokus auf Web-Seiten hinweg generalisiert werden.
 Sie ermöglichen die Bereitstellung von Inhalten in Kanälen, die keine traditionellen AEM-Web-Seiten sind, und nutzen standardisierte Methoden, die von allen Clients genutzt werden können. '
-seo-description: 'Mit den AEM Content Services können die Beschreibung und Bereitstellung von Inhalten in/über AEM über einen Fokus auf Web-Seiten hinweg generalisiert werden.
-Sie ermöglichen die Bereitstellung von Inhalten in Kanälen, die keine traditionellen AEM-Web-Seiten sind, und nutzen standardisierte Methoden, die von allen Clients genutzt werden können. '
+seo-description: AEM Content Services are designed to generalize the description and delivery of content in/from AEM beyond a focus on web pages.
+They provide the delivery of content to channels that are not traditional AEM web pages, using standardized methods that can be consumed by any client.
 uuid: be6457b1-fa9c-4f3b-b219-01a4afc239e7
 contentOwner: User
 content-type: reference